Meet Our Team

 Carl L. Goertemoeller is the Executive Director of the UC Real Estate Center.

-Mr. Goertemoeller currently serves on the Asset Committee of the Cincinnati Center City Development Corporation (3CDC) in addition to serving on the boards for the local chapters of NAIOP and Urban Land Institute (ULI).
+Goertemoeller currently serves on the Asset Committee of the Cincinnati Center City Development Corporation (3CDC) and on the board for the local chapter of NAIOP.

-Prior to joining Macy’s, Mr. Goertemoeller was Vice President of Development at Simon Property Group, a global leader in retail real estate ownership, management and development.
-Mr. Goertemoeller spent fifteen years with the company, holding numerous development positions within both the regional mall and open-air center divisions.
-Before joining Simon Property Group, Mr. Goertemoeller held Research and Financial Analyst positions at both Federated Department Stores and General Electric Corporation.
+Prior to joining Macy’s, Goertemoeller was Vice President of Development at Simon Property Group, a global leader in retail real estate ownership, management and development.
+Goertemoeller spent 15 years with the company, holding numerous development positions within both the regional mall and open-air center divisions.
+Before joining Simon Property Group, Goertemoeller held Research and Financial Analyst positions at both Federated Department Stores and General Electric Corporation.

-Mr. Goertemoeller graduated from the University of Cincinnati Lindner College of Business and received his Masters of Business Administration from Miami University in Oxford, Ohio.
+Goertemoeller graduated from the Lindner College of Business and received his Masters of Business Administration from Miami University.

 Headshot of Bill Kernitz